 His early life

-Stephen Biggs born on 30 May, 1827 to James and Susannah Biggs.
+Stephen Biggs was born on 30 May 1827 to James and Susannah Biggs.
 He was baptised at St Mary’s Teddington on 30 May 1827.
 His father, James, was a farmer at Potterne, in Wiltshire.
-Despite its countryside location, during the 19th century Potterne was notorious for hooliganism.
-In 1819 his grandfather, also James, had taken on the role of Tythingman for Marston (near Potterne) leading a small group of approximately 10 neighboring families in what was an early form of community policing in an attempt to maintain law and order.
+Despite its countryside location, during the 19th-century Potterne was notorious for hooliganism.
+In 1819 his grandfather, also James, had taken on the role of Tythingman for Marston (near Potterne).
+He lead a small group of approximately 10 neighbouring families in what was an early form of community policing in an attempt to maintain law and order.
 Source: Potterne Court Rolls 1719 – 1861 (source Bishoprick 257/5).
-The problem was ongoing during the 19th Century and it was officially recorded that ‘This parish of Potterne’, wrote the Assistant Commissioner, ‘is filled with a very discontented and turbulent race’.
+The problem was ongoing during the 19th Century, and it was officially recorded that ‘This parish of Potterne’, wrote the Assistant Commissioner, ‘is filled with a very discontented and turbulent race’.
 (Source: A History of the County of Wiltshire: Volume 7.
 Originally published by Victoria County History, London, 1953.).

-As with most middle class males of that period Stephen’s education would have been completed by the time he was around 15 years of age and it appears he sort employment in a solicitor’s office.
-As a junior in the office his duties would have included copying letters, indexing papers, addressing envelopes, clearing trays, carrying and fetching messages, keeping the correspondence book, besides duties of a more servile nature, such as making up the fire.
+As with most middle-class males of that period Stephen’s education would have been completed by the time he was around 15 years of age.
+After finishing his schooling, it appears he sort employment in a solicitor’s office.
+As a junior in the office, his duties would have included copying letters, indexing papers, addressing envelopes, clearing trays, carrying and fetching messages, keeping the correspondence book, besides duties of a more servile nature, such as making up the fire.
 By 1851 the census shows that Stephen was residing in lodgings at 10 Harmer Street, Gravesend and working as a Solicitors Managing Clerk.
 His work would have involved handling wills and conveyancing (the transfer of property) and generally performing other legal tasks at their offices.
-It is most likely that he was a salaried clerk as his family is unlikely to have had the money (around one thousand pounds) needed to establish him on the path to a legal career as an articled clerk.
+It is most likely that he was a salaried clerk.
+His family is unlikely to have had the money needed to establish him on the path to a legal career as an articled clerk (around one thousand pounds).

 There are several grades of lawyer’s clerks.
 There is the articled clerk who has paid a premium, and is an attorney in perspective, who runs a tailor’s bill, receives invitations to parties, knows a family in Gower Street and another in Tavistock Square, who goes out of town every long vacation to see his father, who keeps innumerable horses, and who is, in short, the very aristocrat of clerks.